 Based on individual responses to a series of questions, the individual may appropriately come to campus for study or work, or stay home, or seek medical assistance, either at home or on campus.

-- If an employee answers yes to any question, s/he should remain home and consider contacting a healthcare provider.
-The employee should inform his/her supervisor in the usual way that they are taking sick leave.
+- If an employee answers yes to any question, they should remain home and consider contacting a healthcare provider.
+The employee should inform their supervisor in the usual way that they are taking sick leave.
 The employee may, when and as appropriate, receive a call from an authorized University officer from the Occupational Health Department or the Office of Human Resources.

-- If a student who lives on campus answers yes to any question, the student should self-isolate (quarantine) in his or her room and contact the University Health Center.
+- If a student who lives on campus answers yes to any question, the student should self-isolate (quarantine) in their room and contact the University Health Center.

 - If a student who lives off campus answers yes to any question, the student should remain off-campus and consider contacting a healthcare provider.
 The student may, based on symptoms and risk factors reported, receive a call from the University Health Center.

-- If a visitor answers yes to any question, s/he should remain off-campus until they have talked to a healthcare provider.
+- If a visitor answers yes to any question, they should remain off-campus until they have talked to a healthcare provider.

 - If a contractor who does not have a university network ID answers yes to any question, the person should remain off-campus and to contact the University sponsor or person to whom they report.